Weapons, Robotics, and Control Engineering

 I invite you to take some time to learn about our military and career civilian faculty and their field of expertise, our course offerings, and some of our outstanding student projects.
 Please "like" us on Facebook to get more frequent updates.

 Brad Bishop, Ph.D.

 Professor and Chair

 05-NOV-2018: We are excited to announce a new department name along with a new name for our major.
 The previous Weapons and Systems Engineering Department is now officially the Weapons, Robotics, and Control Engineering Department.
-The previous Systems Engineering major is now the Robotics and Control Engineering major (RCon for short).
+The previous Systems Engineering major is now the Robotics and Control Engineering major.
 The new names emphasize the nature of our academic courses and research programs.